saurabh2mishra/airflow-notes/README.md

 ```

-### How right shift operator (>>) defines task dependency?
+### How bit shift operator (>> or <<) defines task dependency?
-The __ rshift __ method of the BaseOperator class implements the Python right shift logical operator in the context of setting a task or a DAG downstream of another.
+The __ rshift __ and __ lshift __ methods of the BaseOperator class implements the Python right shift logical operator in the context of setting a task or a DAG downstream of another.
 See the implementation [here](https://github.com/apache/airflow/blob/5355909b5f4ef0366e38f21141db5c95baf443ad/airflow/models.py#L2569).

-## Types of Operators
+So, **`bit shift`** been used as syntactic sugar for  `set_upstream` (<<) and `set_downstream` (>>) tasks.

-There are many operators which help us to map our code.
-Few of them are
+For example
-- `PythonOperator`
+`task1 >> task2` is same as `task2 << task1` is same as `task1.set_downstream(task2)` is same as  `task1.set_upstream(task2)`

-- `BashOperator`
+**`bit shift`** plays crucial roles to build relationships among the tasks.

-- `DummyOperator` - to show a dummy task
+# Best Practices

--  `DockerOperator`
+ - Write clean DAG and stick with one principle to create your DAG.
+Generally, in two way we create our DAG
-- `EmailOperator`
+    - with context manager

-*and many more..* See the full [operators list](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/index.html) in official documentation.
+    - without context manager

----
+- Keep computation code and DAG definition separate.
+Everytime DAG loads it recompute, hence more time it took to load.

-Satisfied principles (not listed are not applicable):
+- Don't hardocde or leave your senstive connection information in the code.
+Manage it at central level in secure way.

-Load data incrementally : extracts only the newly created orders of the day before, not the whole table.
+- Create the tag and use it for quick look to groups the tasks in monitoring.

-Process historic data : it’s possible to rerun the extract processes, but downstream DAGs have to be started manually.
+- Always search for existing inbuilt airflow operators, hooks or sensors before creating your own cutom stuff.
-Enforce the idempotency constraint : every DAG cleans out data if required and possible.
-Rerunning the same DAG multiple times has no undesirable side effects like duplication of the data.
+- Data Quality and Testing is often gets overlooked.
+So make sure you use a standard for your code base.

-Rest data between tasks : The data is in persistent storage before and after the operator.
+- Follow load strategies - incremental, scd types in your code to unnecessary data load.

-Pool your resources : All task instances in the DAG use a pooled connection to the DWH by specifying the pool parameter.
+- If possible, create a framework for DAG generations.
+A meta wrapper.
+Checkout this [repo](https://github.com/ajbosco/dag-factory).

-Manage login details in one place : Connection settings are maintained in the Admin menu.
+- Specify configuration details once : The place where SQL templates are is configured as an Airflow Variable and looked up as a global parameter when the DAG is instantiated.

-Develop your own workflow framework : A subdirectory in the DAG code repository contains a framework of operators that are reused between DAGs.
+- Pool your resources : All task instances in the DAG use a pooled connection to the DWH by specifying the pool parameter.

-Sense when to start a task : The processing of dimensions and facts have external task sensors which wait until all processing of external DAGs have finished up to the required day.
+- Manage login details in one place : Connection settings are maintained in the Admin menu.

-Specify configuration details once : The place where SQL templates are is configured as an Airflow Variable and looked up as a global parameter when the DAG is instantiated.
+- Sense when to start a task : The processing of dimensions and facts have external task sensors which wait until all processing of external DAGs have finished up to the required day.
 ## Cron based schedule

 ```